 More than mere holiday observances, Southwest rituals maintain balance and harmony for the individual,

-society and the spirits of the natural world.
-In Pueblo cultures such as Zuni, Hopi and Santo Domingo, the purpose of rituals is to benefit not just people but the entire natural world, from the largest land mammal to the smallest insect.
+the society, and the spirits of the natural world.
+In Pueblo cultures such as Zuni, Hopi, and Santo Domingo, the purpose of rituals is to benefit not just people but the entire natural world, from the largest land mammal to the smallest insect.

 Navajo Healing Rituals